breck7/lab.treenotation.org/applyForInternshipProgram.md

 This program is for people interested in helping build the Tree Notation ecosystem who have 0 to 10 years of experience.
 If you have more than 10 years of experience, you might be a candidate for the [lab](https://github.com/treenotation/lab.treenotation.org/blob/master/apply.md).
 The goal of this program is to:

 1. Help people interested in technology in remote areas with little access to internship opportunities gain practical hands-on team experience making products.
-2. Advance the goals of the Tree Notation Lab:
- 1. Improve cancer and medical research through better data science tools and electronic medical records
- 2. Create a self-sustaining Tree Notation Ecosystem.
+2. Advance the goals of the Tree Notation Lab which are: 1) Improve cancer and medical research through better data science tools and electronic medical records; 2) Create a self-sustaining Tree Notation Ecosystem.

-If you are interested in participating, send an email to [internapply@treenotation.org](mailto:internapply@treenotation.org) with answers to the following 3 questions:
+If you are interested in participating, send an email to [intern@treenotation.org](mailto:intern@treenotation.org) with answers to the following 3 questions:

+1. What skillset are you looking to develop?
+2. What do you hope to get out of being a member of the Tree Notation Lab Internship Program?
-1. Provide your Gmail address, GitHub username and Reddit Username.
+3. Provide your Gmail address, GitHub username and Reddit username.
 Your accounts can be brand new, we just want to make sure you can get stuff done and learn how to use the tools the rest of the team uses.
-2. What skillset are you looking to develop?
-3. What do you hope to get out of being a member of the Tree Notation Lab Internship Program?

 ## FAQ